-- Use In-app Billing to sell digital goods, including one-time items and recurring subscriptions.
+- Use In-app Billing to sell digital products, including one-time products and recurring subscriptions.

-- Supported for any app published on Google Play.
-You only need a Google Play Developer Console account and a Google Wallet merchant account.
+- In-app Billing is supported for any app published on Google Play.
+You need only a Google Play Console account and a Google payments merchant account.

 In this document

 - In-app Products

 This document describes the fundamental In-app Billing components and features that you need to understand in order to add In-app Billing features into your application.